swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 Here are the different consent fields:

 * Consent:

-  * Present: when consent is present
+  * Present: when consent is present.
-  * Absent (awaiting): there is no consent for the moment, but the consent has not been explicitly refused
+  * Absent awaiting: there is no consent for the moment, but the consent has not been explicitly refused.
-  * Absent (documented refusal): when the consent were explicitly refused by the patient.
+  * Absent documented refusal: when the consent were explicitly refused by the patient.

-* Consent date
+* Consent date.

-* IC form: different forms are available
+* IC form: different forms are available.

 .. tip:: Check :ref:`consent` for more details.